canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 ``urgency`` describes how important an upgrade is.
 Its value can be one of the
 following: ``low``, ``medium``, ``high``, ``emergency``, or ``critical``.

-The change details consist of lines indented by two spaces, but these conventionally are a list indented by at least two spaces.
+The change details consist of lines indented by at least two spaces, but these conventionally are a list.
 Major bullet points use an asterisk "*", while minor bullet points are indicated by a dash "-".

 The changelog entry ends with a line indented by one space that contains the maintainer's name, email, and date of change.
 The maintainer here is the one